BeaconCMS/beacon/guides/introduction/tailwind-setup.md

 That default configuration is already bundled in the Beacon package, so you can skip this guide if that suits your needs.

-Otherwise, keep reading to learn how to set up a custom configuration with more advanced features such as custom plugins plugins, themes, and more.
+Otherwise, keep reading to learn how to set up a custom configuration with more advanced features such as custom plugins, themes, and more.

-**Note** that the Tailwind configuration must respect some constraints to work properly with Beacon, so if you want to reuse an existing configuration, make sure to follow the steps below and make the necessary adjustments.
+**Note** that the Tailwind configuration must respect some constraints to work properly with Beacon, so if you want to reuse an existing configuration make sure to follow the steps below and make the necessary adjustments.
 It might be a good idea to keep separated configs, one for your application and another one for Beacon sites, and reuse parts that are common between them.

 ## Objective

-Make sure the proper Tailwind version is installed, create a valid Tailwind config in the ESM format, then bundle everything together in a single module.
+Make sure the proper Tailwind version is installed, create a valid Tailwind config in the ESM format, then bundle everything together into a single package.

 ## Requirements